A Noisy Approach to Intrinsically Mixed-State Topological Order: Introduction

 The balance of this paper is organized as follows: in Sec.~\ref{sec:tssc}, we discuss the set of local decoherence channels under consideration and show that, for maximal decoherence, the resulting mixed-state belongs to the code space of a TSSC.
 In particular, we show that decoherence provides a physical mechanism for ``gauging out" certain anyons, whereby only those anyons which braid trivially with the decohered anyons remain as deconfined excitations in the resulting theory.
 We illustrate this framework through examples in Sec.~\ref{sec:examples}, where we show that the decohered state can host a quantum memory as well as chiral or even non-modular topological order.
 In Sec.~\ref{sec:general}, we argue that our framework can naturally be generalized to include parent non-Abelian theories, which leads to our claim that braided tensor categories provide a partial classification for imTO.
+In Sec.~\ref{sec:excitations}, we introduce the notion of locally detectable anyon types for imTOs.
 We then state our results in the language of strong 1-form symmetries in Sec.~\ref{sec:higherform}, where we also show an analogy between imTOs and surface states of Walker-Wang models.
-Finally, we conclude in Sec.~\ref{sec:cncls} with a discussion of open questions and future directions.
+We conclude in Sec.~\ref{sec:cncls} with a discussion of open questions and future directions.